We feel that it is really important to have a Green Policy as it reminds us of our goals and help us to share our ideas with our guests.

 The products that we choose to use on site

-- We use eco cleaning products wherever possible.
+- Eco cleaning products are used wherever possible.

-- We also use eco hand wash and washing up liquid.
+- Campers are supplied with eco hand wash and washing up liquid.

 - Cotton towels are used, rather than paper towels, or electric hand driers.